SJV-Clean-Energy-Portfolio-Toolkit/Toolkit/README.md

-# SJV
+# San Joaquin Valley Clean Energy Portfolio Toolkit
 Code for the San Joaquin Valley Decarbonization Project

-## Main File
+## Code
-So far, all the code is contained in base_dashboard.R
+- Code for the analysis is in base_dashboard.R
+- All the functions are contained in SJV Functions.R

+## Portfolios
+- Please add all portfolios to the ./data folder

+## Output
+- All output is in ./output folder